 Private Browser mode only saves your privacy from another person who uses the same system you use.
 However, during private browsing mode, your privacy may still leak through tracking scripts, fingerprinting, and WebRTC leak.
-If you are using most secure browser with necessary settings, then you don’t have to worry about it.
+If you are using the most secure browser with the necessary settings, then you don’t have to worry about it.

 Improve Privacy & Security Using Plugins

 All we have discussed until now is what is the most secure browser and what features should a browser possesses.
 It generally happens that even the best browser may miss some necessary features required for privacy.
 That’s why every browser also offers a web store from where users can install the necessary add-on.